Ralsei-x64/aethers-oc-efi/README.md

  - ROG Strix B550-F Wi-Fi II
  - Intel I225-V Ethernet

 The USB ports and AMD patches are tailored to my specific configuration.
 Be careful if you decide to use slightly different hardware.
-I doubt switching GPUs or CPUs will be an issue.
-However, update the core count patches to fit your CPU core count.
-WhateverGreen should take care of most GPU related patches; just make sure you're using an AMD GPU.

 **Compatible OS Versions:**
 - macOS Sequoia (Works, use the Sequoia-Stable branch)